DoggersHusky/silverstripe-fa-picker/README.md

 ## Usage

-Simple add the field to a DataObject or Page like you normally would.
+Simply add the field to a DataObject or Page like you normally would.
 This will save the Font Awesome Icon's class info to a dbfield for use on the front end.

 ```php